 This major European conference is concerned with the use of Geographical Information Systems (GIS) and other spatial technologies in humanities research.
 The main aim of the conference is to explore and demonstrate the contributions to knowledge that these technologies enable within and beyond the digital humanities.
 The exciting programme includes participants speaking on all aspects of using GIS in humanities research from database development to applied research in which spatial technologies have made a contribution to understanding of the past.

 Venue: Lancaster University, Lancaster, UK.
 Lancaster can be easily accessed from Manchester or Liverpool Airports, the West Coast main railway line or the M6 motorway.
 Direct trains from Manchester Airport take a little over an hour, the train from London takes around two and a half hours.
 For more details on transport see: http://www.lancaster.ac.uk/contact-and-getting-here/maps-and-travel/

-Registration will run from 8.30 on Thursday morning to the end of the lunch break.
+Registration: From 8.30 on Thursday morning to the end of the lunch break.

 For informal enquiries contact: firstname.lastname@example.org

 Registration is now closed for the accompanying workshop on GIS in the Digital Humanities (14/09/2016).